Personalizations is not a thread, it’s a marketing tsunami -Avi Dan

 Countless messages of these “events that may interest you” emails began popping up in my inbox.
 It was overwhelming, and with all of these random suggestions coming in, I missed out on some hidden gems.

-“Alright Events platforms, to the promotions tab you go,” I said to myself.
+“Alright, Events platforms, to the promotions tab you go,” I said to myself.

 Now ask yourself this, this email motivated me to attend the event, but is it enough for me to stay?

-“We see our customers as invited guests to a party, and we are the hosts.
+“We see our customers as guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.”

-The emergence of big data makes hyper-personalization really easy.
+The emergence of big data makes hyper-personalization easy.
 Brands can now extract information like needs, expectations, and demands through behavioral data.
 Brands can also discover a customer’s personal preferences using these technologies.